-Gutenberg is the new editor for WordPress, which will make it to core in WordPress 5.0, and has a strong impact on the whole publishing experience.
-It seeks to make it easy for anyone to create rich, flexible content layouts.
+Gutenberg is the new editor for WordPress, which is part of the core since WordPress 5.0, and has a strong impact on the whole publishing experience.
+It makes it easy for anyone to create rich, flexible content layouts.

 Gutenberg blocks are a great tool for building and styling different types of content, without having to write a single line of code.
 If you’re looking to make your site available in multiple languages, you need a simple way to translate the content from each Gutenberg block.